mindctrl/alienship/README.md

 TO DO LIST
 ----------

-+ Style buttons and fields in comments.php.
-Add icons to input fields.
 + Clean up footer.php jQuery.
 + Finish moving shared elements to inc/ for easier template updates
 + Set up framework